 - Complete the assignment.
 You can do this on paper, in Word, or Google Docs (unless your instructor has specified otherwise).

 - Save, scan or photograph your assignment.

-- If you've completed the assignment in Word, Google Docs, or a similar program, you'll need to save or export your work in PDF or JPG format.
+- If you've completed the assignment in Word, Google Docs, or a similar program, you'll need to save or export your work in PDF or JPG or PNG format.
 Crowdmark does not accept .docx files.

 - If you've completed your assignment on paper, we recommend using a scanner to ensure that your work is legible for the person grading it (see Recommended scanner settings).
 If you don't have a scanner, you can likely access one through your school's library.
-Make sure your files have a .pdf or .jpg extension.
+Make sure your files have a .pdf or .jpg or .png extension.